ppy/osu-wiki/wiki/osu!tourney/Tournament_client/en.md

 ![osu! tournament client setup screen](img/setup-screen.png)

 - Make sure the `Current IPC source` matches the location of the osu!tourney instance that you will be using.
-- Log in to osu! (lazer release) by clicking on `Change Login`.
+- Log in to osu!(lazer) by clicking on `Change Login`.
 - Set the correct ruleset using the dropdown menu.
 - Change the height to match the `Height` set in the `tournament.cfg` file of osu!tourney.

 ## Managing Tournaments

-Tournament configurations for osu! (lazer release) are stored in `%APPDATA%/osu/tournaments`.
+Tournament configurations for osu!(lazer) are stored in `%APPDATA%/osu/tournaments`.
 On first start up of the client a directory called `default` is made inside this folder.
 A user can maintain multiple tournament configurations and switch between them as needed to get the appropriate customisations applied.

 To create a new tournament configuration, create a new directory in the `tournaments` directory with the name of your tournament.